filafb/async-algo/01.monday_6-1/problem_prompt.md

 ### Interviewer Strategy Guide

-- Guide them toward the naive case - We don't need to optimize it for the very first solution.
-Also, this is a important step to see if them know how recursion works.
+- Guide them toward the naive case - They don't need to optimize it for the very first solution.
+Also, this is an important step to see if they know how recursion works.
 If not, it's a great opportunity to teach them.
 - During the `Examples` phase, guide them to draw the sequence we are looking for.

 `n` | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7